shahzebsiddiqui/Training_Material/python/day1.rst

 Day 1
 =========

-Objective: In this exercise, we will cover the basic on numbers, strings, list, conditional and looping, dictionary, sets, tuples, and string formatting
+**Objective**: In this exercise, we will cover the basic on numbers, strings, list, conditional and looping, dictionary, sets, tuples, and string formatting

 Setup
 -------